-Overview of blood
+An Overview of Blood

-Blood is a connective tissue.
+Recall that blood is a connective tissue.
 Like all connective tissues, it is made up of cellular elements and an extracellular matrix.
 The cellular elements—referred to as the formed elements—include red blood cells (RBCs), white blood cells (WBCs), and cell fragments called platelets.
 The extracellular matrix, called plasma, makes blood unique among connective tissues because it is fluid.
 This fluid, which is mostly water, perpetually suspends the formed elements and enables them to circulate throughout the body within the cardiovascular system.

 Functions of Blood

 The primary function of blood is to deliver oxygen and nutrients to and remove wastes from body cells, but that is only the beginning of the story.
 The specific functions of blood also include defense, distribution of heat, and maintenance of homeostasis.